 - Faster access to medical advances

 Medical discoveries and advances no doubt happen in many countries.
-For example, insulin treatments and blood-forming stem cells discoveries were Canadian medical scientists’ accomplishments.
+For example, insulin treatment was a Canadian medical scientist’s accomplishment.
 However, since in the US healthcare is a business, there is no rationing of medical services and more resources can pour into new medical equipment and training that sometimes occurs in Canada at a slower rate.
 Larger population of the US also warrants more opportunities for application of some new medical discoveries that affect a smaller percentage of the population, such as rare diseases.

 - Nearly identical medical standards